gshipley/enterprise_training/AdminTraining.md

 	[ "district", "system.indexes", "system.users", "user" ]

-We can now query the *district* collection to verify the creation:
+We can now query the *district* collection to verify the creation of our small district:

 	> db.district.find()